 - At least 3ml peripheral blood in EDTA sample tubes is required.
-If a smaller volume is all that is available please contact the laboratory. - The blood sample must not be opened following blood collection or used for any testing prior to being sent to the laboratory. - Include any details of blood group phenotyping already performed.
+If only a small volume is available please contact the laboratory. - The blood sample must not be opened following blood collection or used for any testing prior to being sent to the laboratory.

+• Include any details of blood group phenotyping already performed.

-RHCE Variant Investigation - Summary of essential referral information ≥3ml peripheral blood in EDTA; store and transport at room temperature; patient referral haemoglobinopathy patients, African obstetric patients, Rhe-positive patients with an anti-e-like alloantibody, RhC-positive patients with an anti-C-like alloantibody.
+RHCE Variant Investigation - Summary of essential referral information weimmeninuse.

+≥3ml peripheral blood in EDTA; store and transport at room temperature; patient referral - haemoglobinopathy patients, African obstetric patients, Rhe-positive patients with an anti-e-like alloantibody, RhC-positive patients with an anti-C-like alloantibody.